ChasinSpin/astrid/docs/Mounts.md

 *Author only: OPTION-SPACE for non-breaking space above*

-### Mount Onboarding/Testing/Verification

-* Verify connection/communication (indi\_getprop / indi\_setprop)
-* CONNECT = On ?
-* UTC Set?
-* Lat/Lon set
+## Mount Testing and Verification

+Mounts that haven't been encountered before with Astrid (i.e., there are no settings listed above) need to be verified to work on Astrid.
+This process details how to do that:

+* Indi Module must be set to the correct module.
+A list of modules can be determined from the command line by <code>ls /usr/bin/indi*</code>  Also use [IndiLib - Telescopes](https://indilib.org/devices/mounts.html) to determine the correct module for your mount.
+Save settings, quit astrid and restart Astrid
+* Type <code>indi\_getprop</code> in the command line to determine the value for <code>DRIVER\_INFO.DRIVER_NAME</code> and enter that into "Indi Telescope Id" and restart Astrid.
+Note if you see "connect: Connection refused", then you didn't start Astrid and didn't click on "Start Astrid"
+* If you have connection issues, use indi\_getprop to check that CONNECTION.CONNECT is On and indi\_setprop to set it, you may need to change some of the settings to get a connection.
+* Check UTC is set correctly on the mount (using indi\_getprop) to the time you started Astrid (note it generally doesn't update whilst it's running)
+* Check Latitude and Longitude for the site are correct (using indi\_getprop) after Update Site has been clicked in Astrid
-* Goto work?
+* Does Goto work?
-* Home/Park work?
+* Does Home/Park work?
-* Tracking Toggle working?
+* Does Tracking stop and start when the Tracking button is toggled?
-* Tracking coming on automatically after Slew?
+* Does Tracking come back on automatically after a Goto?
-* Sync working after plate solve?
+* Does the mount update it's position correctly after a Sync is done after a plate solve?
-* Abort Motion working?
+* Does the STOP button (in the mount panel), stop the mount motion during Park/Homing and a Goto?
-* Check Tracking Rate changes are stored (sidereal, lunar etc.)
+* Does the Tracking Rate (sidereal, lunar etc.) remain after Gotos?
-* Check Manual Slew and Speeds work
+* Do the Slew Joystick buttons and slew rate work?
-* Meridian flip working (find star close to meridian (South), goto, wait for Meridian timing to drop to -1m, goto again and check mount flips.
+* Does Meridian Flip work? (find star close to meridian (South), goto, wait for Meridian timing to drop to -1m, goto again and check mount flips.
-* Check Polar Align routine works (GEM mounts only)
+* Does the Polar Align routine work (test this at night and german equatorial mounts only).

+**If you've got your mount working and it's not listed below, please send the settings/configuration that you found to work so it can be added to the list and others can benefit.**